rombrew/phobia/doc/GettingStarted.md

 	$ hg clone https://hg.code.sf.net/p/phobia/code phobia
 	$ git clone https://github.com/rombrew/phobia.git phobia
 	$ cd phobia/src
-	$ make HWREV=REV5A zip
+	$ make HWREV=REV5A

-So using the above commands we have built the firmware and zipped it.
+So using the above commands we have built the firmware.
 Next there are a few ways to load the firmware into the MCU:

 SWD interface with [GDB](https://www.gnu.org/software/gdb/).
 We use [Black Magic Probe](https://1bitsquared.com/products/black-magic-probe).
 Be